BuskeeBusker/BuskeeBusker/docs/DP7/[DP7]MC2_BuskeeBusker_report.md

 * Search a busker who play near Hongdae
 * Search a busker with both male and female
 * Search a busker who is famous for guitar
-* From busker found from a)-d), explore more detailed information for them.
+* From busker found from 4 items above, explore more detailed information for them.
 * From busker’s personal page, try to see a busking video of him
 * From busker’s personal page, try to give ‘like’ to the busker